ESA Home

 Back to Press Kit

 Mars Express is Europe’s first planetary mission.
-At launch, the mission consisted of an orbiter carrying seven instruments for remote sensing observations of the planet, and a lander (Beagle 2) for on-the-spot measurements of Martian rock and soil.
+At launch, the mission consisted of an orbiter carrying seven instruments for remote sensing and in-situ observations of the planet, and a lander (Beagle 2) for on-the-spot measurements of Martian rock and soil.

 While approaching Mars on 19 December 2003, Beagle 2 was released and started its 6-day journey to the planet’s surface.
 However, the attempts to communicate with it on 25 December 2003, the date of its expected touchdown, were not successful.
 The Beagle 2 mission was declared lost on 6 February 2004.
-In contrast, the Mars Express orbiter started science observations as planned in January 2004, and since then it has been delivering an incredible amount of scientific results.
+The Mars Express orbiter started science observations as planned in January 2004, and since then it has been delivering an incredible amount of scientific results.

 The ‘Express’ part of the name highlights the fact that the spacecraft was built more quickly than any other comparable planetary mission.
 In fact, it took only five years from mission approval to launch.